sca075/mqtt_vacuum_camera/README.md

 ```

 4) Change the image options directly form the HA integratios UI with a click on configuration.
+5) Possibilty to integrate multiple vacuums with this integration as per each camera will be named with the vacuum name (vacuum.robot1 = camera.robot1.. vacuum.robotx = camera.robotx)

 ### In plan:
-1) The entity ID of the camera will be based on the vacuum name, this will be usfull to setup multiple vacuums and cameras.
-2) Improving the rooms zones export to the card (at current it requires manual adjustments).
+1) Improving the rooms zones export to the card (at current it requires manual adjustments).
+2) Adding image trimming to the options, in order to centre the map.

 ## Tanks to:
 - @PiotrMachowski inspiring this integration and his amazing work.